Let’s say I generate 12 lakhs yearly from a debt fund with no other income or gains. How much in taxes will I have to pay under the new tax slabs?

 Not much info was available for this query & hence I had asked this same question to @Quicko 6 days ago in its “Ask me anything about Budget 2025” post. @Quicko is still to respond but @tallerballer did & I think that is the correct answer.

 Firstly, there is no LTCG on Debt Funds going forward.
-All gains in Debt Funds would be considered STCG.
-Debt Funds do not fall in the Special Rate Tax sections, namely Sec.
-111A (STCG for Equity) & 112A (LTCG for Equity, Real Estate).
+All gains in Debt Funds would be considered STCG irrespective of the duration.
+Debt Funds do not fall under the Special Rate Tax sections, namely Sec.
+111A (STCG for Equity Stock & Equity based mutual funds) & 112A (LTCG for Equity, Real Estate etc).
 So Debt funds will be taxed at Individuals Tax slabs which includes him or her getting the Rebate benefit under Sec.
 87A.

-As for your example, since your Rs.
+As for your example, since the Rs.
 12 Lakhs gain is entirely from STCG on Debt Funds & you have no other income, your tax liability for AY-2026-27 will be 0.

-Had that same STCG been from Equity then u/s 111A you would have been taxed as follows,
+Had that same STCG been from Equity (stock or mf) then u/s 111A you would have been taxed as follows,

 4 Lakhs - Exempted under Basic Exemption Limit